 What is a motor starter’s solid-state overload relay?

 Tech Tip: A PLC may be configured to monitor the auxiliary contact of the primary contactor.
 The PLC may also monitor the overload relay’s normally open (97-98) contacts.
 This allows the PLC to detect abnormal operation of the contactor.
 It also allows the PLC to identify a motor overload condition.

-For reference, there are four general failure nodes for the primary contactor including failure to close, failure to open (welded contacts), momentarily open when commanded closed (glitch), or forced when not energized.
+For reference, there are four general failure modes for the primary contactor including failure to close, failure to open (welded contacts), momentarily open when commanded closed (glitch), or forced when not energized.
 Depending on the system complexity, you may want to identify and log each abnormality.
 Additional information is available in this short article which described a PLC technique to identify each failure mode.

+What is a motor starter’s solid-state overload relay?